Tennessee Nursing Colleges, Degrees & Licenses

 The Cumberland University Jeanette C. Rudy School of Nursing offers a bachelor of science in nursing degree program.
 The program was ranked first in Tennessee in 2021 based on its NCLEX pass rate.

-The program features two tracks: a direct track to a BSN degree and a track for licensed practical nurses (LPNs) to obtain a BSN degree.
+The program offers two tracks: a direct path to a BSN and a track for licensed practical nurses (LPNs) to earn a BSN.
 Qualities this program seeks in applicants include scholarship, caring, resilience, integrity, collaboration, service, passion, vision, excellence, professionalism, motivation, and a commitment to excellence.

-The LPN-to-BSN track is designed to supplement the knowledge LPNs already hold such that they can obtain a BSN and expand their career possibilities.
+The LPN-to-BSN track is designed to supplement the knowledge LPNs already hold, such that they can obtain a BSN and expand their career possibilities.
 Students of this track begin nursing courses in their first semester.
 This program features full- and part-time options with hybrid courses available in an asynchronous online format.
-Students can receive credit for past training specific to their LPN studies and thereby complete this program in as little as four semesters.
+Students can receive credit for prior training relevant to their LPN studies, enabling them to complete this program in as few as four semesters.

 • Location: Lebanon, TN